-One reason demand for internal auditors, including those who work on a consulting basis, is so strong is that many organizations across industries are growing — and launching new revenue-generating initiatives.
-While these pursuits create opportunity, they also can invite risk that internal auditors must help the business to assess and monitor.
+Another reason the demand for internal auditors, including those who work on a consulting basis, is so strong is that many organizations across industries are growing — and launching new revenue-generating initiatives.
+While these pursuits create opportunities, they also can invite risk that internal auditors must help the business to assess and monitor.

 Internal auditor salary trends